First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: Introduction

 \item Extensive experiments on multi-modal reasoning tasks demonstrate the effectiveness of majority voting as a pseudo-reward estimation for unsupervised training.

-\item We investigate the use of synthetic data generated by the MLLM itself and find that training the MLLM on such data leads to notable performance gains.
-This reveals a promising path toward efficient and stable self-improvement in unsupervised post-training.
+\item We extend MM-UPT to utilize synthetic data generated by the MLLM itself, and find that training the MLLM on such data leads to notable performance gains.
+This reveals a promising path toward efficient and scalable self-improvement in unsupervised post-training.

 \end{itemize}